rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `hiddenResearchCheckInventory`

 When right-clicking a Research Note made from Knowledge Fragments, will not generate a research note you already have in your inventory.

+## Stable Research Altar Animation

+**Config option:** `stableRunicMatrixAnimation`

+Runic Matrices which are too stable will not fly far out from the center of the multiblock.